lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

-To check weather a particular bone in an armature is a Deforming Bone simply switch to Pose Mode or Edit Mode on the armature and select the bone you are interested in by :kbd:`rmb` it.
+To check weather a particular bone in an armature is a Deforming Bone simply switch to Pose Mode or Edit Mode on the armature and select the bone you are interested in by :kbd:`RMB` it.
 Once the bone of interest is selected navigate to [Properties Editor > Bone Context > Deform Panel] and check if the Deform tickable option is ticked or not.
 If it is the selected bone is a Deforming Bone, otherwise it is a Control Bone.
 See figure 22.